doomsower/react-native-vkontakte-login/README.md

 <img src="https://raw.githubusercontent.com/doomsower/react-native-vkontakte-login/master/images/url_types.png" alt="xcode url type" />

-Alternatively, you can add following to your info.plist:
+Alternatively, you can add following to your info.plist (of course, you should replace 5514471 with your VK Application ID):

     <key>CFBundleURLTypes</key>
     <array>